AmbassadorGraveyard/ambassador-android-sdk/README.md

 });
 ```

-#### NOTES
-* **Identify should be called sometime BEFORE attempting to present the RAF Screen.
-Identify will need to generate/update the short urls, and therefore should not be placed immediately before any RAF presentation calls.
+**Identify should be called BEFORE attempting to present the RAF Screen.
+Identify will generate/update the short urls, and therefore should not be placed immediately before any RAF presentation calls.
 This will allow the share urls to be generated for your user.
 If 'Identify' is not called before, or a non-existing campaign ID is passed, you will get continuous error messages while trying to load the RAF Screen.**

 #### Customizing the RAF Screen